 Seniors Giving and Receiving Community Support

 Communities are coming together to support the elderly by picking up groceries, dropping off meals, sending encouragement, and much more.
 The elderly are returning the support by doing whatever they can to help those in the community in need.
-That may be a heartfelt “Thank You” or some other ways to show gratitude and appreciation For many, that’s taken the form of sewing masks for essential workers, healthcare professionals, and first responders.
+For many, that’s taken the form of sewing masks for essential workers, healthcare professionals, and first responders.
 My Grandma used left-over fabric to sew together masks for local firefighters using a free template from JoAnn.

 Creating this network of mutual support has helped seniors overcome social isolation.
 There are resources available to help seniors give and receive support.
 On Facebook’s Coronavirus Information Page, you can both request and offer assistance in your community.
 You can also find ways to support seniors and help boost the morale of loved ones during the quarantine.